Bewi/ngGuidelines/README.md

 ```

+> Note: Before deploying, concider moving template of a directive to a service.
+> That service will store the template using $templateCache.
+> Doing this avoid having to get it a first time and will improve performances.

 ### Controller As

 To stay consistent, ControllerAs will be used for directives.

 As controller can be required by other directives, only needed behavior will be exposed.

+Except for specifics scenarios, directives will have their own scope (isolated or not), to avoid poluting external scope.

+> Note: Isolated scope are completly independant.
+> Note: Non-isolated scope will inherite from parent scope (external).
+Creating a new scope is like having a new child.

 ```javascript